-A powerful example of using the new WordPress editor, Gutenberg, for enterprise is our recent work for the world’s leading human rights organisation, Amnesty International.
+A powerful example of using the new WordPress editor, Gutenberg, for enterprise is our ongoing work for the world’s leading human rights organisation, Amnesty International.

 A driver for global human rights initiatives with more than seven million members and supporters around the globe, Amnesty International campaigns to end abuses of human rights in 150 countries worldwide.

 With internal resources being pushed to their limits internally, Amnesty International approached us with a key aim, to simplify digital processes and build a single reusable framework which would allow the movement to meet the increasing demands of publishing numerous websites, microsites and website rebuilds across the globe.
 With sections, regional offices and project teams all working towards the same goal from around the world, the team was collectively producing thousands of pieces of content each year across various microsites.
 This often meant the process of producing, sharing and updating content was drawn out, and the team were looking for a solution which would ensure consistency across these platforms, as well as being suitable for both technical and non-technical members of the team to utilise.

 With the new WordPress editor on the horizon in 2018, we decided to utilise Gutenberg for the project which would not only simplify the process of producing and editing content, but also allow the team to quickly and efficiently spin up new websites and webpages internally, without the need to request actions from numerous teams.

 Over the course of several weeks, we began a phase of discovery – compiling brand research by exploring Amnesty International’s internal structures and processes to reveal what was holding the team back, as well as their amazing internal culture and values.
 We held meetings with various members of the Amnesty team including design, editorial and management, and got to really understand exactly what they were looking for in their next web project in order to provide the best possible solution which would tick all of the boxes.